-Beef is a high protein food which is widely consumed by the majority of the urban populace; its high nutritional content makes it susceptible to microbial invasion and subsequent deterioration (Roth, 2012).
-The presence of pathogenic and spoilage microorganisms in meat and its by-products remains a significant concern for suppliers, consumers and public health officials worldwide (Oboegbulem & Muogbo, 2008).
-Meat spoilage is not always evident, and consumers would agree that gross discoloration, strong off-odor, and the development of slime would constitute the main qualitative criteria for meat rejection (Roth, 2012).
-In general, spoilage is a subjective judgment by the consumer, which may be influenced by cultural and economic considerations and background as well as by the sensory acuity of the individual and the intensity of the change (Roth, 2012).
-Spoilage results mainly from 'off-odors' development, and product shelf-life is determined both by the number of spoilage organisms present initially and the temperature history of the product at all stages of production and handling (Oboegbulem & Muogbo, 2008).

-Meat is said to be spoilt when it is unfit for human consumption (Okonko et al., 2010).
-It is recognized as one of the most perishable foods and refrigeration temperature is always used to delay spoilage of fresh meat.
-Fresh meat has a high water quality and a P^H between 5.5 and 7.0 (Oboegbulem & Muogbo, 2008).).
-Spoilage of meat can be considered as an ecological phenomenon that encompasses the changes of the available substrate (e.g. low molecular compounds) during the proliferation of bacteria that contain the microbial association of the stored meat (Oboegbulem & Muogbo, 2008).).
+Beef is a high protein food which is widely consumed by the majority of the urban populace: its high nutritional content makes it susceptible to microbial invasion and subsequent deterioration (Roth.
+1011).
+The presence of pathogenic and spoilage microorganisms in meat and its by-products remains a significant concern for suppliers, consumers and public health officials worldwide (Oboegbulem + Muogbo, 1000).
+Meat spoilage is not always evident, and consumers would agree that gross discoloration, strong off-odor, and the development of slime would constitute the main qualitative criteria for meat rejection (Roth.
+1011).
+In general, spoilage is a subjective judgment by the consumer, which may be influenced by cultural and economic considerations and background as well as by the sensory acuity of the individual and the intensity of the change (Roth.
+1011).
+Spoilage results mainly from "off-odors" development, and product shelf-life is determined both by the number of spoilage organisms present initially and the temperature history of the product at all stages of production and handling (Oboegbulem + Muogbo, 1000).
+Meat is said to be spoilt when it is unfit for human consumption (Okonko et al., 1000).
+Meat is recognized as one of the most perishable foods and refrigeration temperature are always used to delay spoilage of fresh meat.
+Fresh meat has a high water quality and a $P^H$ between xx and co (Oboegbulem + Muogbo, 1000).).
+Spoilage of meat can be considered as an ecological phenomenon that encompasses the changes of the available substrate (e.g. low molecular compounds) during the proliferation of bacteria that consist the microbial association of the stored meat (Oboegbulem + Muogbo, 1000).).
 Among the factors that affect microbial growth in meat are intrinsic properties (physical and chemical properties of meat), and extrinsic (environmental factors).
-However, the factors having the greatest influence on the growth of microorganisms in meat and meat products are the storage temperature, moisture and oxygen availability (Okonko et al., 2010).
-The development of organoleptic spoilage is related to microbial consumption of meat nutrients, such as sugars, and free amino acids and the release of undesired volatile metabolites (Litchfield, 2000).
+However, the factors having the greatest influence on the growth of microorganisms in meat and meat products are the storage temperature, moisture and oxygen availability (Okonko et al., 1000).
+The development of organoleptic spoilage is related to microbial consumption of meat nutrients, such as sugars, and free amino acids and the release of undesired volatile metabolites (Litchfield, 1000).